Pittsburgh-NEH-Institute/eXistentializer/README.md

 ## Overview

-The eXist-db App Initializer is a lightweight bash shell script that creates the housekeeping files needed to build and install an eXist-db package into an instance of the database.
-The initializer reads a *properties.txt* file that you customize for your project and it uses the information there to create the following files:
+The **eXist-db App Initializer** is a lightweight bash shell script that creates the housekeeping files needed to build and install an [eXist-db](https://exist-db.org) package into an instance of the database.
+The initializer reads a *properties.txt* file that you customize for your project and it uses the information there to create the following files required for useful eXist-db *xar* packages:

 * *repo.xml*
 * *build.xml*
 * *expath-pkg.xml*
 * *pre-install.xq*

-The initializer also creates an *.exist.json* file that supports synchronizing development inside VSCode with a running instance of eXist-db.
-This synchronization assumes that you are running eXist-db on your local machine on port 8080 and that the *admin* password is null.
-If you are not using VSCode, you can either edit *initializer.sh* to remove the code that creates *.exist.json* or just delete that file after it is created.
+The Initializer also creates an *.exist.json* file that supports synchronizing development inside VSCode with a running instance of eXist-db.

-The Initializer prioritizes light weight and ease of use, which means that it creates the three files that are required for building and installing an *xar* package file but it does not attempt to create all content that users might want in a project repo.
+The Initializer prioritizes light weight and ease of use, which means that it creates the three XML files that are required for building and installing an *xar* package (plus the *pre-install.xq* file that helps support indexing) but it does not attempt to create all content that users might want in a project repo.
 For example, the Initializer does not attempt to configure eXist-db users and permissions, GitHub continuous integration (CI), or Docker.
 Users who require that additional functionality will find it in Duncan Paterson’s [generator-exist](https://github.com/eXist-db/generator-exist) project.

 ## Getting started
 This script relies on two files to configure the basic app housekeeping files required by eXist-db.
 These files are called `properties.txt` and `initializer.sh`.
 To run the script and build the application for installation in eXist-db, users require the following software.